charlesbrandt/public/code/vue/vite.md

 # Vite

+Fast bundler for efficient development with Hot Module Reloading

 "A build tool that aims to provide a faster and leaner development experience for modern web projects."

 Next generation js bundler & development server.